me701/homework_csg/README.md

 ## Problem 4

 Now you have surfaces and nodes with which to implement a `Region` class.
+In our context, a `Region` represents a single *part* in SolidWorks and other CAD software.
 I've proposed the following definition:

 ```python